skitonix/netrunner/README.md

 # Netrunner
-By onix dev team
+By the Onix Dev Team

-Welcome to netrunner
+Welcome to Netrunner

-The game's theme is a cyberpunk sci-fi world
+The game's theme is a Cyberpunk sci-fi world

 The game's story is that you're a netrunner and you got hacked; your biochip has a virus that you can't remove, and